Locked-chess-official/modules_for_freethreading/README.md

 ## Note

-Make sure that the packages have the version that is compatible with the current python executable version.
+Make sure that the packages have at least a version that is compatible with the current python executable version.
 The `cp313-cp313` should be used for the normal, while the `cp313-cp313t` should be used for the free-threading.

 ## Usage